Let's start by asking what GLAPN can do for you

 We do our best to offer our support and credibility to the people who help us.

 - We can, at very least, offer Letters of Recommendation to individuals who complete projects for us.

 - We have successfully supervised interns for academic credit.

-- We are willing to discuss collaboration on projects, as they fit our mission and can be accomplsihed within our time and budget restraints.
+- We are willing to discuss collaboration, lending our credibility and professionalism to projects which fit our mission and can be accomplished within our time and budget restraints.